Starting a New Job

 - Driver’s license or student ID AND a social security card or birth certificate.

 All of these documents MUST be the original – Student Employment staff will not accept copies, scans or pictures.
 Documents cannot be expired.
 Students cannot work on campus until their I-9 and tax forms are submitted.

 All of the necessary forms that students need to fill out can be found and completed in our office.
 We are located in room 104a in the Student Services Center on the Allendale campus.

-Please note: If you have worked on-campus within the last 12 months, then you should have an I-9 on file.
+Please note: If you have worked on-campus within the last 12 months or filled out the Federal I-9 form within the past 3 years, then you should have documentation on file already.
 You can contact our office to determine if you may need to fill out another form.